galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-scanpy-pbmc3k/tutorial.md

 >    - {% icon param-file %} *"Annotated data matrix"*: output of **Inspect and manipulate** {% icon tool %}
 >    - *"Function to manipulate the object"*: `Freeze the current state into the 'raw' attribute`
 >
-> 2. Rename the generated output `3k PBMC after QC filtering and normalization/scaling`
+> 2. Rename the generated output `3k PBMC after QC filtering and normalization` {: .hands_on}
-{: .hands_on}

 ## Selection of features